 Disadvantages to Using SaaS software:

-- SaaS software is considered to be less tailored to the specific needs of your company – because you didn’t build it.
+- You didn’t build it.
+Therefore SaaS software is considered to be less tailored to your specific needs.
 These days, that is becoming less of a problem as software becomes more configurable.

 - Full integration into legacy systems can be challenging if their APIs are not up to scratch.